 The GeoDEVL project is led by AuScope to provide a new class of services for Magnetotelluric (MT), seismic and geochemical samples.

-NCI’s role in the project has been to develop processes for the delivery of national MT datasets through NCI data services, and access to analysis via our Virtual Desktop Infrastructure and supercomputer.
+NCI’s role in the project has been to develop processes for the delivery of national MT datasets through NCI data services, and access to analysis via our Australian Research Environment and supercomputer.
 NCI delivers tuned MT processing and analysis software that uses the high-performance capabilities of NCI to generate datasets in a reproducible form.
 NCI also develops services for delivering time-series MT data for the community.